 Have you ever asked yourself, how many websites are there on the internet?
 Too many to count, but thankfully they all fall into 4 simple categories, authority, lead-generation, utility, and sales websites.
 Some websites are combinations of two but still have their main category determined and prioritized.

-Understanding the type of web page you need and looking at some sample website layouts, you can avoid failure and jump straight to developing the perfect website for you and your business.
+Understanding the type of website you need and looking at some layouts with specific web pages, you can avoid failure and jump straight to developing the perfect website for you and your business.
 This also helps to define your website costs and budget.

 Learn your ways around websites as we run down the list of websites that are the most popular on the internet.
 Let’s go!